DidactHQ/didact-docs/docs/quickstart/deploy-flow-library.md

 This should generate publish files for `FlowLibrary` in a default publish location, likely `./bin/Release/netstandard2.1/publish`.

-### Didact package
+### Deployment package

 Now we want to take these publish files, zip them into a `.zip` folder, and move them to the target path defined above.
-We have a convenient [package](/api/didact-cli/deployment-package) command that can take all files from `FlowLibrary`'s publish folder, copy them into a `.zip` file, and move the `.zip` file to the target source:
+We have a convenient [deployment package](/api/didact-cli/deployment-package) command that can take all files from `FlowLibrary`'s publish folder, copy them into a `.zip` file, and move the `.zip` file to the target source:

 ```bash
 didact deployment package --source ./bin/Release/netstandard2.1/publish --profile default
 ```

 ::: tip
 You may be wondering: why do we need a special CLI command to basically zip up the publish folder when I could run a Powershell or Bash command instead?
-The answer is that this command can utilize the filesystem source we defined in the `default` deployment profile earlier to auto-generate the specific filename for this new deployment, utilizing the [deployment contexts](/core-concepts/deployments/deployments-file#deployment-contexts) from the `--deployment-name-format` earlier.
+The answer is that this command can utilize the filesystem source we defined in the `default` deployment profile earlier to auto-generate the specific filename for this new deployment, utilizing the [deployment contexts](/core-concepts/deployments/deployments-file#deployment-contexts) from the `--deployment-name-format` earlier, and auto-move the zip file to the target path.
 :::

 The output of this command should take all of `FlowLibrary`'s publish files, put them in a dynamically-named zip folder, and put them zip folder in the predetermind deployment source path.